Azure/container-apps-deploy-action/README.md

 If no Dockerfile is found or provided in the provided application source, the following steps are performed by this action:

-- Uses the Oryx++ Builder to build the application source using [Oryx](https://github.com/microsoft/Oryx) to produce a runnable application image
+- Uses the Mariner Builder to build the application source to produce a runnable application image
 - Pushes this runnable application image to the provided Container Registry
 - Creates or updates a Container App based on this image